Alfresco/acs-packaging/docs/query-accelerator.md

 #### Updating a query set

-You can update/replace a query set by changing the properties, aspects, type and compositeIndexes in the query set JSON config.
+You can update/replace a query set by changing the properties, aspects and compositeIndexes in the query set JSON config.

 You then need to update the version in the query set JSON config and then request a query set refresh in the Admin Tools.
 (see Query set refresh in Admin Tools)